wbudic/LifeLog/README.md

 ## What is the purpose of having this log kept?

-Here are some that come to mind:
+Here are some things that come to mind:

 * Allows you to keep an organized historical log of every day and time events.
 * All logs are categorized, easy to search, view modify.